-The Company's operating strategy is to provide quality senior living communities and services to its residents, while achieving and sustaining a strong, competitive position within its chosen markets, as well as to continue to enhance the performance of its operations.
+The Company's operating strategy is to provide value to its senior living residents by providing quality senior living services at reasonable prices, while achieving and sustaining a strong, competitive position within its geographically concentrated regions, as well as to continue to enhance the performance of its operations.
 The Company provides senior living services to the elderly, including independent living, assisted living, skilled nursing and home care services.
 Many of the Company's communities offer a continuum of care to meet its residents' needs as they change over time.
 This continuum of care, which integrates independent living and assisted living and is bridged by home care through independent home care agencies or the Company's home care agency, sustains residents' autonomy and independence based on their physical and mental abilities.

 The Company primarily derives its revenue by providing senior living and healthcare services to the elderly and operating senior living communities under joint venture arrangements.
-Despite challenging economic conditions, when comparing fiscal 2011 to fiscal 2010, the Company was able to increase total revenues approximately \$51.6 million, or 24.3%, of which approximately 97.4% of these revenues consisted of senior living and healthcare services compared to 92.9% in fiscal 2010.
+Improved operating results, recent acquisitions, and prudent expense management initiatives have fueled the Company's growing profitability.
+When comparing fiscal 2012 to fiscal 2011, the Company generated total revenues of approximately \$310.5 million compared to total revenues of approximately \$263.5 million, respectively, representing an increase of approximately \$47.0 million, or 17.8%, of which approximately 98.2% of these revenues consisted of senior living resident and healthcare services during fiscal 2012 compared to 97.4% during fiscal 2011.